monsoonmaelstrom/book2/book2.md

 It’s probably close to seven in the evening, and since I’ve arrived, I’ve done practically nothing.
 I’m operating under the assumption that I’m being watched, so at least that’s how I’m hoping it looks from the outside.
 When I first got here, I took a quick look around, and counted my steps to the edge of the cliff.
 Since that point I’ve been sitting on the ground, about thirty-five feet away from the cliff’s edge, waiting.

 I briefly considered having a thick fog roll in before I got here, to make things difficult for anyone watching, but ultimately decided it wasn’t worth the effort.
 Iverson could likely dissipate if he wanted to, and wasting energy battling over the weather would be useless.
 Instead, I’ve been very subtly cultivating the conditions for fog immediately over the river at the base of the cliff, in a way that will hopefully look completely natural and be entirely undetectable once night sets in.
-It should be just enough to obscure Davy and the others, and nothing more, since I don’t want to give Iverson any reason to think twice about the river.
+It should be precisely enough to obscure Davy and the others, and nothing more, since I don’t want to give Iverson any reason to think twice about the river.

 I know there’s a good chance Iverson will either show up earlier or later than the appointed time, and even though we didn’t discuss it, Davy will know it too.
 I expect he’ll be ready and waiting regardless.